Re: [steering-discuss] Suggested blog about MC work and philosophy

 scanning those and preparing the list for our first Membership

-approve 23 applications.
-For 22 more applications we need to have a
+to approve 23 applications immediately.
+For 22 more applications, we

-closer look.
-We will ask the contacts named in the applications for
+need to take a closer look.
+We will ask the contacts named in the

-for visible contributions and the like.
-Please bear with us while we
+contributions.
+Please bear with us while we collect the information to

-Unfortunately we had to decline 14 applications - almost all because
+Unfortunately we had to decline 14 applications – in almost all cases,

-people are welcome to send in a new application with appropriate
+However, these people are welcome to send in a further application

-All applicants will be informed within the next days about the status
+All applicants will be informed within the coming days about the

-of their application (we are just preparing some mail templates for
+status of their application (we are just preparing some mail templates

-this).
-We will also set up a list of accepted TDF members at our website.
+for this).
+We will also publish a list of accepted TDF members on our

 What we learned from some of the comments and mails that came in is